RecursiveDescent/IodineJS/README.md

 # IodineJS

-### This is an old JavaScript interpreter I started a couple years ago.
+### This is an old JavaScript interpreter I started many years ago.
-### It was never fully completed and probably has lots of glitches.
+### It was never fully completed and probably has lots of bugs.

 ###### Originally it was intended to be the interpreter for a browser engine I was developing from scratch.

-###### I started working on it again recently though.

-Made with replit, you can run this project online here: https://replit.com/@CSharpIsGud/IodineJS

 # Features